Tap icon

 • Pain only present with movement – suggests spinal instability; may require surgical approach

-• Local pain – may be due to involvement of spinal cord, paravertebral soft tissue, or dural nerves
+• Local pain – may be due to involvement of the spinal cord, paravertebral soft tissue, or dural nerves

 Motor Symptoms